 Step 2 – Complete the Notification of Intent to Ballot (NIB) form

 Step 2.1 – The WG co-chair completes the NIB form for each of the WG-approved ballot project items the WG expects to take to ballot during the upcoming ballot cycle.
 Please note that several of the fields on this form are used in the completion of the ballot announcement, so a clear description of the ballot item (its intent and the expected contents, as well as any revisions from previous ballots) should be prepared beforehand.
+Refer to guidance in GOM §12Electronic Ballots and "Generalized Rules for Constructing HL7 Ballot and Standard Name".

-Step 3 – Distribute and Approve the Formation of Ballot Pools Announcement
+Step 3 – Distribute and Approve the Formation of Consensus Groups Announcement

-Step 3.1 - The Director of Tech Pubs prepares and distributes the formation of ballot pools announcement to the Co-Chairs listserv using information provided in the NIB form
+Step 3.1 - The Director of Tech Pubs prepares and distributes the formation of consensus groups announcement to the Co-Chairs listserv using information provided in the NIB form

 Step 3.2 –At least one co-chair must review the ballot entries for that WG and reply back with revisions or confirm that the entries for that WG are correct.